DevByEagle/DevByEagle/README.md

 ## About Me

 I use GitHub for my projects.
 For now, I just develop on Roblox with Luau but I plan to expand into other languages.
-I'm currently experienced in the Lua and Python a.
+I'm currently experienced in the Lua and Python.

 ## Contact